danielricks/textplayer/Readme.md

 $ make dumb
 ```

-This code can now be used.
+TextPlayer.py can now be used.

 ## Usage